eduardodias/GI_Minor_2020/py2_Traffic/README.md

 # Practical Assignment

-In order to see the effect of traffic on air quality, we are going to compare the traffic and air quality measurements from April 2019 and April 2020 for the southern part of highway A10 near to the Vrije Universiteit.
-Since that Netherlands was in lockdown due to the COVID-19 virus in April 2020, we expect that there was less traffic which might have led to better air quality.
+In order to see the effect of traffic on air quality, we are going to compare the traffic and air quality measurements from April 2019 and April 2020 near the air quality measuring station alongside the Ring A10 at the `Einsteinweg` and alongside the highway A2 near `Breukelen`.
+The Netherlands was in lockdown due to the COVID-19 virus in April 2020, we therefore expect that there was less traffic which might have led to better air quality.
 It is up to you to find out!

 ## Traffic data
 To get your data go to: https://dexter.ndwcloud.nu/opendata